julemagne/Crush-Crush-Clickers/README.md

 The `Sleep` timeouts work for my personal Reset Boost speed but you will likely need to adjust.  `Sleep`s are in milliseconds.

-After opening the file, press `F1` to start it.
-Press `F5` if you wish to abort the script.
+After opening the file, press `F1` to start the macro.
+Press `F5` to reload the script to have newly saved changes take effect when you next run the script, or to just abort the script.
 Press `F6` to exit AutoHotkey.